danielnesterenko/Modified-TS-BC/README.md

 * [DepthAnything](https://github.com/LiheYoung/Depth-Anything)
 * [DINOv2](https://github.com/facebookresearch/dinov2)

-and is for academic reasons only.
+and is for academic purposes only.

 ## Installation